Conditional Selective Inference for the Selected Groups in Panel Data: Selective Inference for the Selected Groups

-where $\mathbb{F}(\cdot;\cS)$ denotes the cumulative distribution function (CDF) of the $\sqrt{\sum_{j=1}^p\lambda_j\chi_{1,j}^2}$ random variable truncated to the set $\cS$.
-Furthermore, under $H_0^{(G_k,G_{k'})}$,
+where $\mathbb{F}_{\chi_p^2}(\cdot;\cR)$ denotes the cumulative distribution function (CDF) of the $\chi_p^2$ random variable truncated to the set $\cR$.
+Furthermore, under $H_0^{(\wG_k,\wG_{k'})}$,

-\end{thm} Equation \eqref{eq:t1} in Theorem \ref{thm1} states that the selective p-value $P(\widehat{\bB};G_{k},G_{k'})$ can be expressed as the survival function of the truncated $\sqrt{\sum_{j=1}^p\lambda_i\chi_1^2}$ random variable, truncated to the set $\cS$ defined in \eqref{eq:phi}.
+\end{theorem} Equation \eqref{eq:t1} in Theorem \ref{thm1} states that the selective p-value $P(\widehat{\bB};G_{k},G_{k'})$ can be expressed as the survival function of the truncated $\chi_p^2$ random variable, truncated to the set $\cR$ defined in \eqref{eq:phi}.
 In Section \ref{sec:p}, we provide a detailed guide on computing this selective p-value in \eqref{eq:t1}.
-From \eqref{eq:t2}, the rejection rule whenever $P(\widehat{\bB};G_{k},G_{k'})$ is below $\alpha$ controls the selective type I error (Definition \ref{def1}) at level $\alpha$.
-Thus, $P(\widehat{\bB};G_{k},G_{k'})$ is a valid p-value.
-The proof of Theorem \ref{thm1} is provided in the Appendix.
+From \eqref{eq:tt2}, the rejection rule whenever $P(\widehat{\bB};G_{k},G_{k'})$ is below $\alpha$ controls the selective type I error (Definition \ref{def1}) at level $\alpha$.
+Therefore, $P(\widehat{\bB};G_{k},G_{k'})$ is a valid selective p-value.